Facebook Pixel

 • The type and amount of debt

-• Whether the debt has benefitted both parties
+• Whether the debt has benefited both parties.

 If you’re unsure about whether you’ll have to take on this kind of burden after getting divorced, it’s best to speak to a lawyer.
 They can help answer your questions and make sure you’re making the right decision for your finances and your future.